polterguy/hyperbuild/README.md

 folder, implying that any custom modules you have created yourself, will be possible to include in your main distribution here.

 It is definitely much easier to build a _"static"_ system, than it is to create a fully fledged Bazar system, with your own Bazar implementation.
-For most users, this would probably suffice, and you can simply ignore everything below here.
+For most users, this would probably suffice, and you can simply ignore everything below this sub-header.

 **WARNING** - By default, the build process will include your _"web.config"_ file.
 If you have passwords, or other types of sensitive data in this file, you should probably **not include your web.config** file in your main release build.
 How you want to distribute